 Staff Recognition Awards

-Staff who have been in the College of Engineering for more than two years are eligible for these staff awards.
+Staff who have been in the College of Engineering for more than six months are eligible for these staff awards unless otherwise stated.

 The basis for each award selection will be determined by meeting most or all of the criteria for each award.
 The following awards and criteria descriptions are offered as guidelines for nominations.